 Infant botulism develops in infants who eat food containing spores of the bacteria rather than toxins.
 The spores then grow in the infant's intestine, where they produce toxins.
 The cause of most cases is unknown, but some cases have been linked to the ingestion of honey.
 Infant botulism occurs most commonly among infants younger than 6 months.

-The first symptoms of food-borne or wound botulism commonly include dry mouth, double vision, drooping eyelids, and an inability to focus on nearby objects.
+The first symptoms of food-borne or wound botulism commonly result from loss of strength in the muscles of the face and head.
+These symptoms include dry mouth, blurred or double vision, drooping eyelids, difficulty focusing on nearby objects, slurred speech, and difficulty swallowing.
+Because swallowing is difficult, food or saliva may be inhaled (aspirated) into the lungs, causing choking or gagging and increasing the risk of pneumonia (see Aspiration Pneumonia).
 The pupils of the eyes do not constrict normally when exposed to light during an eye examination.
 However, in food-borne botulism, the first symptoms are often nausea, vomiting, stomach cramps, and diarrhea.
 People who have wound botulism do not have any digestive symptoms.